Overview

 Program of Study Components

-Orientation module
+Orientation Module

-Simulation labs
+Simulation Labs

-Clinical placements
+Clinical Placement

 Students will have access to a Student Adviser, English Language Adviser, and Course Instructors to help them address their individual learning needs.
-Students will be supervised by Preceptors and a Faculty Advisor during their clinical placements to ensure that they practice in a safe manner.
+Students will be supervised by Preceptors and a Faculty Advisor during their clinical placement to ensure that they practice in a safe manner.
 The program of study has a culturally inclusive and responsive learning environment to support students.
 Academic advising will also be available for students who are not successful in progressing forward in the program of study.

 Mission Statement